 Sales and Marketing

 Charter markets its services via direct sales, outbound telemarketing, its online presence, and Charter stores.
-The company appeals to new and existing customers with its multi-service bundled packages.
-It spent $479 million on marketing and $357 million on advertising in 2013.
+The company appeals to new and existing customers with its multiservice bundled packages.
+It spent $389 million on advertising in 2015, up from $380 million in 2014.

-Charter continues to pursue a strategy popular with its competitors, providing voice, Internet access, and other data services as a complete package.
-Similar to the results of rival cable companies, it has seen rises in telephone, Internet, and enterprise customers, while video subscribers have dwindled among both residential and business clients.
+Charter continues to pursue a strategy popular with its competitors, providing voice, internet access, and other data services as a complete package.
+Similar to the results of rival cable companies, it has seen increases in the number of telephone, internet, and enterprise customers, while video subscribers have dwindled among both residential and business clients.
 It does, however, continue to see upticks in the move to digital video services.

 Keeping its network and services current requires substantial investment.
-The company has upgraded its network to the DOCSIS 3.0 high-speed data capability standard, which is in place for some 97% of homes it has passed and allows Internet speeds up to 100 megabits per second.
+The company had $1.8 billion in capital expenditures in 2015, down from up from $2.2 billion in 2014.
+The decrease came as Charter completed its transition to digital.
+The company has upgraded its network to the DOCSIS 3.0 high-speed data capability standard, which is in place for some 97% of homes it has passed and allows internet speeds up to 100 megabits per second.
 That deployment will help as it continues to pursue enterprise clients.
 Charter has also invested in switched digital video (SDV) technology to increase the number of HD channels it offers and is experimenting with a cloud-based user interface for its set-top boxes.